alchemyplatform/aa-sdk/site/packages/aa-core/provider/constructor.md

 :::

 :::tip Note
-Note that if you are using your own middleware, for example a custom `feeDataGetter` using [`withFeeDataGetter`](/packages/aa-core/provider/withFeeDataGetter.md) method on the provider, then the default `feeDataGetter` middleware is overriden.
+If you are using your own middleware, for example a custom `feeDataGetter` using [`withFeeDataGetter`](/packages/aa-core/provider/withFeeDataGetter.md) method on the provider, then the default `feeDataGetter` middleware is overriden.
 As you are opting out of using the default middleware, you are also responsible for handling the fee options appropriately for the fee options set upon provider initialization.
 :::